ChristinWhite/iosWorkflows/guide.md

 What you need to do is download the files into an iPad app that will let you choose how you want to open the file so you can then specify Mr. Reader.
 Mr. Reader must be installed before you can open the file.

-I've outlined two ways to do it, hopefully you can use them as a starting point to adapt to your most convient workflow.
+I've outlined two ways to do it, hopefully you can use them as a starting point to adapt to your most convenient workflow.

 ### Use Dropbox